myokit/myokit/docs/source/api_formats/index.rst

 Default expression writers
 ==========================

-Finally, Myokit contains two default expression writers, which are used internally to write expressions in Python format with or without NumPy support.
+Myokit contains two default expression writers, which are used internally to write expressions in Python format with or without NumPy support.

 .. currentmodule:: myokit